Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

                 .tenantId("YOUR-TENANT-ID")
                 .build();

-        // Fetch an AAD token to be used for authentication.
-The AAD token will be used as password.
+        // Fetch an Azure AD token to be used for authentication.
+The Azure AD token will be used as password.
         String token = clientCertificateCredential
                 .getToken(new TokenRequestContext()
                         .addScopes("https://*.cacheinfra.windows.net:10225/appid/.default")).block().getToken();